 Add organic compost and fertiliser to improve sandy soils

 The first step is to add organic matter to the soil.
 Add at least a barrowload per square metre of good quality organic compost and fertiliser into your soil and dig it over to a depth of 10 - 15 cm.
-Some good products to use are 5 IN 1, Real Organic Compost, pelletised poultry manure, other animal manures, compost activator and blood and bone.
+Some good products to use are 5 IN 1, Premium Organic Compost, pelletised poultry manure, other animal manures, compost activator and blood and bone.
 The more you add, the better.
 The addition of organic matter into the soil will greatly improve structure, allowing water to penetrate more easily.
 It immediately provides plant nutrients which were previously lacking, promoting strong and healthy growth.
 And very importantly, it increases the soil's ability to absorb and hold water, reducing the amount of watering necessary to keep plants growing.

 A rich, healthy soil encourages healthy micro-organisms which work for the benefit of plants.
 In fact it becomes like a storehouse, with the ability to hold and store precious plant nutrients and make them available to plants when needed.
 As the organic matter breaks down even more, it converts into humus which is the key to truly healthy soils.

 The hotter the climate, the more important it is to keep replenishing the soil.
 Very sandy soils such as those found near beachfronts will need to be constantly improved with compost, manure and mulch until the garden soil is dark in colour and crumbly in texture (friable).
 Earthworms are another sure sign that your soil is healthy.